-Management development activities can therefore cover any of these roles depending on the particular needs of the individual in question.
-Management coaching increasingly plays an important part in management development programmes, and with good reason.
+Management coaching activities can therefore cover any of these roles depending on the particular needs of the individual in question.
+Coaching for management increasingly plays an important part in management development programmes, and with good reason.

 It’s the aim of management coaching to produce the optimum performance and improvement in how the individual functions as a workplace leader.
 It focuses on specific skills and goals, as well as an individual’s personal attributes like self-confidence, and social interactions.